Our activities relating to Business and Human Rights

 ・September 22, 2017

-Towards Formulations of National Action Plan on Business and Human Rights
+Towards Formulation of National Action Plan on Business and Human Rights

 Based on the report prepared by attorneys, a panel discussion followed.
 The panelists were chosen from various backgrounds, namely the public sector, corporations, institutional investors, and civil society organizations.

-This conference was co-held by the Tokyo Bar Association, the Daiichi Tokyo Bar Association and the Daini Tokyo Bar Association.
+This conference was co-hosted with the Tokyo Bar Association, the Daiichi Tokyo Bar Association and the Daini Tokyo Bar Association.

 ・January 25, 2018

-The members of the Committee on International Human Rights and the Committee on Legal Practice Issues in JFBA introduced the recent international trends on the topic of business and human rights.
+The Conference was held by having the members of the Committee on International Human Rights and the Committee on Legal Practice Issues in JFBA as presenters.
+At the Conference, they introduced the recent international trends on the topic of business and human rights.
 Some of the topics covered were as follows; the participant’s report of United Nations Forum on Business and Human Rights, which was held in Geneva, 2017, General Comments adopted by the following treaty bodies; Committee on the Rights of the Child and Committee on Economic, Social and Cultural Rights, and the report on the mechanism of remedy.

 ・September 5, 2018